DIPlib/diplib/src/documentation/workplan.md

 ## List of old *DIPlib* functions that still need to be ported

 Between brackets is the name of the old header file it's declared in.
-They are grouped by header file they should probably be declared in in the new library.
+They are grouped by the new header file they should be declared in.

 Many of the following functions are not documented.
 Undocumented functions have a very low priority in the porting process, and some might not be ported at all.
 It being listed